Abhinav112005/TIC-TAC-TOE-GAME/README.md

 # TIC-TAC-TOE-GAME
-This game is made using technology HTML,CSS and JAVASCRIPT , it has good interface experience and satisfies each and every possibility of the rules of gameof
+This game is made using technology HTML,CSS and JAVASCRIPT , it has good interface experience and satisfies each and every possibility of the rules of game.